izikeros/blog/content/posts/notes/kwargs.md

 Category: note
 ---

 Python's `**kwargs` is a powerful tool that allows developers to pass a variable number of keyword arguments to a function.
 It's particularly useful when you need to create flexible APIs or when working with configuration dictionaries.
 However, the use of `**kwargs` comes with its own set of challenges.
-In this article, we'll delve into the potential pitfalls of using `**kwargs` and how to mitigate them, helping you write more idiomatic and robust Python code.
+In this article, we'll look into the potential pitfalls of using `**kwargs` and how to mitigate them, helping you write more idiomatic and robust Python code.

 <!-- MarkdownTOC levels="2,3" autolink="true" autoanchor="true" -->